xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/concepts.md

 separation of application logic.

 In guicey, you don't need to write registration code and with enabled [classpath scan](guide/scan.md), don't need to configure much at all.
-This makes guicy bundles mostly usable for 3rd party integrations (or core modules extraction for large projects), where you can't (and should not) rely on class path scan and must declare all installers and extensions manually.
+This makes guicey bundles mostly usable for 3rd party integrations (or core modules extraction for large projects), where you can't (and should not) rely on class path scan and must declare all installers and extensions manually.

 Many bundle examples could be found in [extension modules](guide/modules.md).